 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.

-Craig Cerrig Gleisiad a Fan Frynych National Nature Reserve is approximately seven miles south of Brecon.
+Craig Cerrig Gleisiad a Fan Frynych National Nature Reserve is approximately 7 miles south of Brecon.

 The OS grid reference is SN 971 222.

 The best starting point to visit the reserve is a large lay-by adjacent to the A470, approximately seven miles south of Brecon – look out for the information panel just beyond the gate at the reserve entrance.